robertfeldt/sci-pub-se/tasks/seminar_1_2023.md

 calculated?

 ## Assignment questions
 - AQ1.1.
 What are the advantages and disadvantages/risks with bibliometric metrics such as the h-index?
-- AQ1.2 Can you, for example, compare the h-index of a person in, say, formal methods, to those of a person in SE?
+Can you, for example, compare the h-index of a person in, say, formal methods, to those of a person in SE?
 Or someone in medicine to those of someone in SE.
-- AQ1.3 Should hiring committees care about bibliometric measures when assessing candidates for a university faculty position?
+- AQ1.2 Should hiring committees care about bibliometric measures when assessing candidates for a university faculty position?
 Do you think they do, or not?
-- AQ1.4.
+- AQ1.3.
 Should you be aware of bibliometric measures in your own academic career/project?
 Why?
 How?
+- AQ1.4.
+Find two papers in your sub-area of SE that you think are important for science, one being highly cited and one not highly cited.
+Discuss why you think one might have gotten more citations over the years and the other one didn't.
+Does one of them do/represent better or worse science, from your point of view?